Professor Duncan Bell (DFI)

 Duncan is currently an honorary Professor at UEA to the School of Computing Sciences and visiting Professor of Medicine at the University of Suffolk.
 In the past he has been a Royal College of Surgeons Hunterian Professor, a Professor of Gastroenterology at Sunderland University and a visiting Professor in Electrical and Electronic Engineering at Newcastle University.
 He was awarded a University Doctorate (honoris causa) in 2015 jointly by the Universities of Essex and the UEA for his “services to Medicine”.

-He has more than 135 peer reviewed papers and 300 publications and currently over 7,600 citations to his work.
-Now 76 years of age, he is still an active researcher and his current research interests at the University of Suffolk and UEA include 3-D printing, medical imaging, imaging algorithms, radiotherapy mask manufacture, and micro-computerised tomography to study such things as mouse brain development (with Dr Aida Rajic and Dr Richard Wingate) , the effect of water pollution and heavy metal poisoning using an amphipod model, Gammarus pulex (with Dr Nic Bury) ,various studies on insect morphology and the effect of 5G radio waves on insect development.
+He has more than 140 peer reviewed papers, 300 publications and currently over 8,100 citations to his work.
+Now 78 years of age, he is still an active researcher.
+His present research interests at the University of Suffolk and UEA include 3-D printing, medical imaging, imaging algorithms, radiotherapy mask manufacture, and micro-computerised tomography.
+He is currently working with Professor Seirian Sumner from UCL, Professor Nick Bury from Southampton and Professor John Brameld from Nottingham on projects relating to wasp, mealworm and Frut Fly anatomy and physiology.